mainwp/mainwp-child/readme.txt

 = 1.3.3 =
 * Added new hooks for Wordfence Extension
-* Fixed Issue with WooComerce Extension
+* Fixed Issue with WooCommerce Extension

 = 1.3.2 =
 * Fixed Permission denied issue when restoring from a backup on the dashboard